-The goal of the present study is to experimentally resolve the electronic transitions of Fig. 1 by means of high-resolution L-DLTS.
-The capture/emission kinetics and mechanisms ultimately depend on the activation energies and capture cross sections.
-The latter are hard to estimate-their calculation involves finding the electron-phonon coupling matrix elements describing a multi-phonon emission process (see Ref.
+The goal of the present study is to resolve experimentally the electronic transitions of Figure 1 by means of high resolution L-DLTS.
+The capture/emission kinetics and mechanisms, ultimately depend on the activation energies and capture cross-sections.
+The later are hard to estimate - their calculation involves finding the electron-phonon coupling matrix elements describing a multiphonon emission process (see Ref.
 33 and references therein).
 Their evaluation is outside the scope of the present work.
-However, in order to get some insight into the capture/emission mechanisms, we calculated approximate values for the capture barriers of several transitions in Fig. 1.
-The paper is organized in the
+However, in order to get some insight into the capture/emission mechanims, we calculated approximate values for the capture barriers of several transitions in Figure 1.
+The paper is organized in the following way: In Section II we describe the experimental and theoretical methodologies, then in Section III we report the conventional and Laplace DLTS data, in Section IV we describe the calculated capture barriers and finally we discuss the results and draw the conclusions in Section V.